 - Optronics: the project PICTURE is dealing with Photonic Integrated Circuits (PICs) for RF front End; the OB study FUTURE helped to prepare the next generation of components and architecture for RF Front End (radar, EW) with roadmaps and gap analyses.

-- >TeraHertz: The TIPPSI project demonstrated the capability to detect IEDs at a certain distance using a new generation of compact TeraHertz devices.
+- TeraHertz: The TIPPSI project demonstrated the capability to detect IEDs at a certain distance using a new generation of compact TeraHertz devices.

 - Mixed Signal: New projects are in preparation to develop a new generation of Analog-to-Digital and Digital-to-Analog converters, following the gap analysis done with the previous CeeDees study and the THIMS project.

-The CapTech Components has ongoing / planned activities with the other transverse CapTechs:
+Ongoing / planned activities with the other transverse CapTechs:

-CapTech Materials on metamaterials and 3D printing,
+- CapTech Materials on metamaterials and 3D printing

 - CapTech Electro-Optic on IR imaging sensors